mmaelzer/mjpeg-camera/readme.md

 * **motion** `Boolean` (optional) - A flag that tells the camera to only emit frames when motion is detected. mjpeg-camera uses the [motion](https://github.com/mmaelzer/motion) library for motion detection.
 Defaults to `false`.
 * **password** `String` (optional) - The password required for authenticating with the camera.
 * **user** `String` (optional) - The username required for authenticating with the camera.
+* **timeout** `Number` (optional) - The time in milliseconds that must elapse since last receiving data from the camera before trying to reconnect to the camera.

 Methods